U.S. Supreme Court takes up Democratic bid to defend Obamacare

 The coalition of Democratic-led states have asked the Supreme Court to overturn a Dec.
 18 ruling by the New Orleans-based 5th U.S. Circuit Court of Appeals that declared that the law's "individual mandate" that required people to obtain health insurance ran afoul of the Constitution.
 The 5th Circuit ruling, which did not resolve the question of whether the law should be struck down entirely, came in an appeal of U.S. District Court Judge Reed O'Connor's prior ruling that the entire law must fall.
 "Without the individual mandate, the entire law becomes unsupportable.
 The federal government cannot order private citizens to purchase subpar insurance that they don't want, and I look forward to finally settling the matter before the U.S. Supreme Court," said Texas Attorney General Ken Paxton, a Republican.

 Trump has said he supports a prohibition on private insurance companies denying coverage to people with pre-existing medical conditions - a provision contained in Obamacare - even as his administration has urged courts to invalidate it.
+The Justice Department did not immediately respond to a request seeking comment.
 CHIEF JUSTICE IN THE SPOTLIGHT

 The Supreme Court has a 5-4 conservative majority that includes two justices appointed by Trump.
 In 2012, it ruled 5-4 to uphold Obamacare.
 All five justices in the majority in that case - four liberals and conservative Chief Justice John Roberts - remain on the court.
 For the law to be struck down this time, Roberts likely would have to reverse course and join the other conservatives.
 Obamacare has helped roughly 20 million Americans obtain medical insurance either through government programs or through policies from private insurers made available in Obamacare marketplaces.
 Republican opponents have called the law an unwarranted intervention by government in health insurance markets.